grandadmiral-thrawn/metQC/_posts/2015-02-12-updates-on-snow-lysimeter-and-precipitation-on-uplmet-cenmet-and-h15met.markdown

 ## Key Points:

+The following observations are mentioned in greater detail below:

     * Overlap in data on Portal between the 2014 and 2015 arrays initially caused an over-estimation in my calculations.
 The data between 2014-12-11 and 2014-12-28 are repeated in both the 2014 and 2015 csv files.

     * a row of data on Portal from 2014-12-13 on UPLMET may contain important snow and precipitation values but has been turned missing